 Survivor Benefits Before Retirement

 The OPSEU Pension Plan provides valuable benefits for your survivors should you die before starting your pension.
-As a member, it is important that you keep your spousal information and beneficiary designations up to date with OPTrust so that we can pay any survivor benefits in accordance with your wishes.
+As a member, it is important that you keep your spousal information and beneficiary designations up to date with OPTrust so we can pay any survivor benefits in accordance with your wishes.

 Order in which survivor benefits are payable